 Spaghetti sauce is subjective stuff.
-Most who make it claim their recipe is the best, thanks to a few extra ingredients or some they’re unwilling to make public.
+Most who make batches claim their recipe is the best, thanks to a few extra ingredients or a few secrets they’re unwilling to make public.

 Regardless of how it’s put together, it’s impossible to go wrong with a good red sauce.
 As renowned chef Jamie Oliver says, the sauce serves as a lovely base atop which you can tinker and experiment.
 Once you get the gist of the sauce taken care of, you can spend the rest of the week fine-tuning and playing with various riffs on the traditional spaghetti.
 And for the record, Oliver’s spaghetti sauce is arguably the best out there, for a couple of key reasons.

 First, he champions fresh basil.
 The powerful herb invigorates spaghetti sauce, both aromatically and in terms of flavor.
 Secondly, Oliver doesn’t overdo it with the garlic.
 We’re not trying to drive away vampires.
-We’re trying to make some succulent spaghetti worthy of a nice bottle of Chianti or Pinot Noir.
+We’re trying to make some succulent spaghetti worthy of a nice bottle of chianti or American pinot noir.
 Lastly, Oliver opts for a tasty injection of acid via red wine or balsamic.
 This is a great way to use the previous night’s Cabernet or Merlot while improving the backbone of your spaghetti sauce.

 Overall, it’s a simple recipe, as it should be when it comes to good spaghetti sauce.
-We encourage you to trick it out with additions like meatballs, capers, diced olives, even octopus if seafood is your thing.
-In terms of pasta, your run-of-the-mill spaghetti kind is perfectly adequate but you can really elevate the whole meal by using something like bucatini.
+We encourage you to trick it out with additions like meatballs, diced olives, and even octopus if seafood is your thing.
+In terms of pasta, your run-of-the-mill spaghetti kind is perfectly adequate, but you can really elevate the whole meal by using something like bucatini.
 For a healthier take, try whole-wheat pasta.
 Play around with herb and spice additions, too, namely in the form of lemon pepper, tarragon, oregano, and thyme.

 There are a couple of other easy things you can do to improve your spaghetti game.
 Try getting whole parmesan (or pecorino, grana padano, etc.) instead of the shredded version.
 If tomatoes are in season or you have access to nice vine-ripened ones, go that route.
 Otherwise, opt for a quality can of diced tomatoes like Cento.